-Up until a few months ago I had been running my own business in the marine survey sector working all over the world.
+I've been a yoga teacher for nearly 2 years now, but practicing yoga with many wonderful teachers for nearly 20 years.
+Prior to taking the plunge, I owned my own business, and spent over 20 years working in the marine oil and gas survey sector managing large projects all over the world.
 I took up yoga to get away from the stresses and strains of corporate life.
-For more than 15 years the once a week fix to a local class was enough to reset the balance.
+For many years the once a week fix to a local class was enough to reset the balance.

-A few years ago it became too much.
+When I became a parent, the high-flying lifestyle was too much.
 I was spending more time on planes, meetings, and in-between airport terminals than I was sharing life with my husband and young daughter.
-Enough was enough - something had to give.
+Enough was enough - something eventually had to give.

 I realised that we often pigeon-hole ourselves into a certain line of work as part of conditioning.
-Another life changing event, and a serious head injury at the end of last year forced my to slow down, and left me with moderate hearing loss.
-The time out led me to see I had everything I needed right here, and I couldn't go back to the life I had left behind.
+Another life changing event, and 1-year into my training I suffered a serious head injury following a fall that forced my to slow down.
+I suffered some neurological damage and an MRI scan revealed I had permanent moderate hearing loss.
+The time out from the commitment of business, and my growing passion for yoga, led me to see I had everything I needed right here, and I couldn't go back to the life I had left behind.
 I put my marine business to bed, and decided to focus on developing my passion as a yoga teacher, poet and writer.

 Its common to feel out of control.
 We try and do it all as thats what society dictates to us, and we either lash-out when we reach boiling point; or we might find an aerobic release through sport, or we just curl up in a ball and sleep.